 Israeli Honey from North to South

 Up in the green mountains of the Galilee, stretching from the Kinneret to Lebanon, is one of Israel’s most fertile lands.
 The Galilee is abundant with flowers and fruit orchards that help produce heavenly honey.
-People in Northern Israel tend to enjoy a more simple and pure life which can be reflected in the honey.
+People in Northern Israel tend to enjoy a more simple and pure life which can be reflected in their honey.
 The Galilee is also known for having some of the best food so anything from there is sure to satisfy.

 About one hundred years ago, people thought the Negev desert was just arid land where it would be impossible to grow anything.
 Little did they know that the people of Israel could make the desert bloom with different kinds of plants and wildflowers.
-Bee farmers come to the south to collect dark and honey with rich complex flavors thanks to the multiple plants honey bees love.
-By purchasing honey from the Negev, you are not only getting a sweet treat for yourself, but you are also supporting the famers who lost so much from terrorist activity coming from Gaza.
+Bee farmers come to the south to collect dark honey with rich complex flavors thanks to the multiple plants that honey bees love.
+And by purchasing honey from the Negev, you are not only getting a sweet treat for yourself, but you are also supporting the famers who lost so much from terrorist activity coming from Gaza.